eclipse-sumo/sumo/docs/web/docs/FAQ.md

 [sumo-gui](sumo-gui.md) and figure out where the first jam develops.

+### Two vehicles want to change lanes in opposite directions and are blocking each other.
+How to prevent this?

+Drivers are highly conscious of strategic lane choice requirements and try to change onto the needed lane well in advance.
+There are several reasons why a counter-lane-change-deadlock can happen:

+- Vehicles are unable to enter the desired lane because the connection layout at preceeding junctions prevents it.
+This can be fixed by closely examining the connections ahead of the deadlock.
+- Vehicles are inserted on the wrong lane close to an intersection where they need to change lanes.
+To fix this, set the vehicle attribute `departLane="best"`
+- Vehicle streams must perform at weaving maneuver where they are forced to change lanes with limited space to do so.
+This often occurs at motorway ramps that compbine an on-ramp with an off-ramp with little distance in between.
+The danger of deadlocks can be removed by adding an additional network connection [as explained here](Simulation/Motorways.md#combined_on-off-ramps).
+Similar deadlocks may also occur at multi-lane roundabouts and the same solution of adding an extra connection (from the inside lane to the outside) applies.

 ### Why do the vehicles perform unexpected lane-changing maneuvers?

   This may be caused by invalid lane-to-lane connections.
 Check the